TekguruCybersec/Homedoc-Labs/README.md

 # Overview

- HomeDoc Labs is a mission-driven web application built with the MERN stack (MongoDB, Express.js, React, Node.js) that brings accessible, sustainable healthcare services to users' doorsteps.
+ Homedoc Labs is a mission-driven web application built with the MERN stack (MongoDB, Express.js, React, Node.js) that brings accessible, sustainable healthcare services to users' doorsteps.
 It allows users to book at-home doctor consultations, lab tests, and rent medical   devices like Continuous Glucose Monitors (CGM) and Blood Pressure Machines at discounted rates.
 What makes it unique is its alignment with the United Nations Sustainable Development Goals (SDGs), specifically:

     🍀 SDG 3: Good Health and Well-Being – Promoting preventive care and early detection.
     🍀SDG 10: Reduced Inequalities – Offering subsidies and discounts for underserved communities.